-As a result of these restrictions, flows began arriving at Menindee Lakes from 10 March 2020 and provided sufficient water for a much-needed release along the full length of the Lower Darling.
+As a result of these restrictions, flows began arriving at Menindee Lakes from 10 March 2020 and provided water for a much-needed release along the full length of the Lower Darling.
 Flows reached the junction with the Murray River in April 2020, providing connectivity along the full length of the Barwon and Darling Rivers for the first time in many years.
-View more information on the Northern Basin restrictions and Lower Darling Releases.
+View more information on the North-West Flows and Lower Darling Releases.

 How we’re responding

 In light of these unprecedented conditions, the NSW government is responding in a range of ways to support those most affected by water shortages:

 Launched the NSW Extreme Events Policy in October 2018

 Developed Incident Response Guides which form schedules to all the draft water resource plans in the NSW Murray-Darling Basin.
 Incident response guides outline the approach for managing water during extreme water shortage or critical water quality events